Karambir Nain

 PIPX_DEFAULT_PYTHON=/home/user/.asdf/installs/python/3.11.11/bin/python

-Use pipx to manage python cli software
+Use pipx to manage Python CLI software:

 Project Setup